railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_reports.rst

    :scale: 75
    :align: center

-   *Fields selected for the analysis of sales by customer and by product*
+   *Fields selected for the project analysis*

 In the third tab :guilabel:`Fields to Display` you must indicate which of the fields in the list you want to be shown in your report.
 Complete the screen along the lines of the figure below.